Frequently Asked Questions

 A: We go through great lengths to avoid caring or training any dogs that have ever shown any aggression or guarding issues at our facility, but as any pet owner knows, dogs can get into altercations for a number of reasons.
 We take every precaution to minimize these risks and we trust that owners have been forthcoming with their dogs history and we have owner policies designed to help us keep our guests safe.
 Depending on our guest list, we only allow a max of 1-5 dogs in different adventure zones to explore and play.
 We understand that no dog is perfect and we seek to create a setting where social dogs can play with other pack-mates right away right and dogs that are learning to be social can co-exist harmoneously.
 For the safety of all involved, please do not bring your dog to our camp if he has ever shown any signs of guarding or aggression.
 Should an altercation occur, our staff is trained to intervene as best as they safely can to separate the dogs involved.
 We keep a full in house first aid kit for minor injuries, and our veterinarian is just down the road for any necessary medical attention.
 Owners will be contacted as soon as possible as to the details of the incident.
 Owners with dogs that instigate fights are fully responsible for all legal and medical expenses for their own dog and for any dogs that they have injured and the instigating dog will not allowed to return.

 Q: Are there any breed or size restrictions?

-A: Unfortunaley, due to insurance restrictions; Camp Miracle Paws is not able to accommodate any dogs that have shown any signs of any guarding or aggression.
+A: Unfortunaley, due to insurance restrictions; Camp Miracle Paws is not able to accommodate any dogs that have shown any signs of any guarding or aggression to humans, or for other dog aggression for dogs over 40 lbs that are not insurance breed friendly.
 We welcome all sizes.